TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-other.md

 	ownershipId="AzureData_AzureCosmosDB"
 />

 # Azure Synapse Link for Azure Cosmos DB - My Issue is not Listed

-Most users are able to resolve their Azure Synapse Link for Cosmos DB issue using the steps below.
+Most users are able to resolve their Azure Synapse Link for Azure Cosmos DB issues using the steps below.

 ## Suported APIs